IntegrierBar/InverseMagneticBillards/README.md

 Next make sure you are zoomed out far enough in the Phase Space Window so you can see the entire phase space (the black square).
 Or are zoomed into the part of the phase space you want filled.
 The algorithm will only spawn trajectories in the part of the phase space that is currently visible.

-In case you don't want all spawned trajectories drawn in the Regular Space as well, make sure to uncheck the box "Trajecotries Drawn in Regular Space".
+In case you don't want all spawned trajectories drawn in the Ambient Space as well, make sure to uncheck the box "Trajecotries Drawn in Ambient Space".

 Then go to the main control panel on the left.
 If you want to first add all trajectories and then iterate them together, put 0 into the box "#Iterations" and 1000 into "Max. #Iterations".